AlbertVilaCalvo/React-Udacity-MyReads/README.md

 # The BookShelf app

+A React project of the [Udacity Front End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

-The bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The bookshelf app allows you to select and categorize books you have read, are currently reading, or want to read.

 The main page displays a list of "shelves".
 Each book has a control that lets you select the shelf for that book.

 There is also a search page that allows you to find books to add to your library.

-# Setup
+## Setup

 To develop the project: